 Mr. Pickwick arrives by train to Rochester and heads the Saturday afternoon parade along Rochester High Street towards the Norman Castle.
 People line the High Street to cheer and wave as the parade passes.

-In the evening, all the local drinking houses are full of entertainment or visit one of the restaurants for an evening meal.
+In the evening, all the local drinking houses are full of entertainment.

 Again Rochester comes alive with the Dickensian Christmas.
 Very much similar to the summer festival but with the emphasis on the Christmas novel “A Christmas Carol.”
-Join in with the Dickens characters, street entertainers, the atmosphere is full of Christmas tunes.
+Join in with Dickens characters and street entertainers.
+The atmosphere is full of Christmas tunes and festivity.

 It always snows in Rochester with the addition of an artificial snow machine, unless the real stuff turns up!
-The smell of roasting chestnuts fills the high street, skate on the ice rink in the castle gardens.
+The smell of roasting chestnuts fills the high street and you can skate on the ice rink in the castle gardens.
 The finale of the festival is the Dickensian candlelight Parade through the High Street culminating in Christmas carols outside the Cathedral.